Whether you've felt incredibly close soul ties with family members, partners, or your best friends, you'll know how powerful it can be.

 However, true kindred spirits will go the distance, and the ending of your last relationship is a sign that your true soul mate is yet to be discovered.

-What can you learn from the relationship that didn't work?
+What can you learn from a relationship that didn't work?
 It's likely there's a lot – for example, maybe you need a partner who better supports your career, or perhaps you need someone who is more distinct from you.

 The Law of Attraction teaches us that if we hold all of this in mind – all we want from a partner – we can attract the right person into our lives.